mph-/lcapy/doc/expressions.rst

     >>> Y.subs(jomega).domain
     'angular fourier'

 The following diagram demonstrates transformations between the domains.
 Note, the unilateral Laplace transform denoted by :math:`\mathcal{L}\{.\}` is not reversible without some prior information (such as known to represent an AC signal or a causal signal).
 In general, the result is only known for :math:`t\ge 0` since the result for :math:`t < 0` is not unique.
-The Fourier transform, denoted by :ref:`\mathcal{F}\{.\},` and the angular Fourier transform, denoted by :math:`\mathcal{F}_{\omega}\{.\}`, are reversible.
+The Fourier transform, denoted by :math:`\mathcal{F}\{.\},` and the angular Fourier transform, denoted by :math:`\mathcal{F}_{\omega}\{.\}`, are reversible.
 If :math:`h(t)` is an AC signal, it is possible to go between the time and phasor domains.
 If :math:`H(s)` represents the transfer function of a causal and lossy system, then it is possible to go between the Laplace and angular Fourier domains via the phasor domain.
 Note, the capitalized expressions denote a transform domain and are not equivalent.

 .. image:: examples/schematics/domains.png
    :width: 25cm